Habeebamoo/Habeebamoo/README.md

 ## 💫 About me

-*With **1.5 years** of experience in software development, I primarily work with **Golang, TypeScript and JavaScript** to build user centric, secure and interactive applications.*
+*With **1.5 years** of experience in software development, I primarily work with **Go, TypeScript and JavaScript** to build user centric, secure and interactive applications.*

 - *I am currently learning Golang*
 - *Ask me about HTML, CSS, JavaScript,* TypeScript and ReactJS